baizman-design/baizman-design-mu/README.md

 ## configuration

 The plugin can forcibly disable other plugins.
-This is useful for plugins that should only be run in a production environment, such as backup or firewall plugins.
+This is useful for plugins that should only be run in a production environment, such as backup, firewall, and caching plugins.
 To disable a plugin, add a plugin path (`folder/filename.php`) to the `$disabled_plugins` array at the top of the file.